jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: In Raiders of the Lost Ark there is a wall carving of R2-D2 and C-3P0 behind the ark
+⚡<!-- FUNFACT --> Fun fact: If one places a tiny amount of liquor on a scorpion, it will instantly go mad and sting itself to death.

 </div>